OpenDDS/OpenDDS/docs/cmake.md

 sense of how they are being used take a look at the [options.cmake](../cmake/OpenDDS/options.cmake) file.
-This is where various CMake C/C++ compile-time defines and IDL-Compiler flags are set/unset depending on which variables are enabled/disabled.
+This is where various CMake C/C++ compile-time defines and IDL-Compiler flags are set/unset depending upon which variables are enabled/disabled.

 ## Using the OpenDDS CMake Package